mahmooDB/AWSDevice/README.md

 ```
 curl -i https://API-GATEWAY-URL/devices/id1
 ```
 Also **unit tests** for code coverage are available inside `tests` folder.
 In order to test the functions yourself use the following command:
 ```
 go test -coverprofile=cover.out
 ```
 This will create a file named `cover.out`.
 To get a HTML representation of code coverage, use the following command after generating `cover.out`:
-command:
 ```
 go tool cover -html=cover.out -o cover.html
 ```